Libya's eastern commander Haftar announces election bid | Politics

 A divisive figure, his candidacy is one of many points of contention overshadowing the presidential and parliamentary votes which remain in doubt with just weeks to go, despite international pressure for them to happen on time.
 Declaring his candidacy in a televised speech, Haftar said elections were the only way out of the crisis in Libya, which has suffered chaos and conflict since the NATO-backed uprising that ousted dictator Muammar Gaddafi in 2011.

 Haftar, head of a force called the Libyan National Army, waged war on factions in the west after the country split in 2014, including a 14-month offensive to capture Tripoli which was repelled by the internationally recognized government.
-Haftar, who is expected to formally register later on Tuesday at the election center in Benghazi, pledged "to begin the path of reconciliation, peace, and construction" in the event of his victory.
+Haftar, who formally registered for the vote at an election commission center in Benghazi, pledged "to begin the path of reconciliation, peace, and construction" in the event of his victory.

 His decision to run will anger many in Tripoli and western regions who say no vote in areas he holds can be fair and who accuse him of war crimes during the assault, something he denies.
 The election is meant as a milestone in the U.N.-backed political process to knit Libya back together.